Sarus Crane FAQ 3

 ← View from volcanic cone Halloran's Hill, Atherton, far north Queensland.
 The surrounding ‘golden triangle’ of fertile basalt soil supports maize, peanuts, cattle pasture and more recently sugar cane.
 On average 1,700 Sarus Cranes feed here during the non-breeding season, and the large water storage (Lake Tinaroo) provides daytime rest sites and night roosts (G & J Holmes)

 Sarus Cranes need water every day and always roost beside or in shallow water at night.
-On the Atherton Tableland, far north Queensland, non-breeding flocks may leave at dawn to feed in nearby farmland, but sometimes loaf at the roost site for long periods during the day.
+On the Atherton Tableland, far north Queensland, non-breeding flocks usually leave at dawn to feed in nearby farmland, but may loaf at the roost site for periods during the day.
 Feeding may continue after nightfall with surveys recording cranes (presumed Sarus on the basis of birds already counted in daylight) arriving at many roosts after dark.
 Since counts began in 1997, Sarus Cranes have deserted particular roosts after (and presumably due to): water levels raised in private storages; cattle removed and site overgrown with long grass (tropical pasture species 1-1.8m); tree-planting; and suburban development on lake shore.

 Gulf of Carpentaria wetland with flooded grass and scattered trees, typical Sarus Crane breeding habitat (John Grant) →